lramos33/lramos33/README.md

 <h2>About Me</h2>

-- 🔭 Currently working on backend development projects.
+- 🔭 Currently working on Back-end Development projects.
 - 🌱 Currently learning Full Stack Development at Trybe.

 <!--See some of my projects:  -->